Beginning Farmer Program

 The Delaware Beginning Farmer Program is for new and beginner farmers working in small-scale vegetable and/or fruit production.
 Through hands-on training, demonstrations, workshops, field trips and farm tours, as well as self-study, growers will spend an entire season learning and growing with Delaware Cooperative Extension, and other invited agriculture industry professionals.

 Sessions are covered by one affordable registration fee of $75.
-Sessions are held at the University of Delaware Cooperative Extension office, 461 Wyoming Road, Newark, unless otherwise noted.
+Sessions are held at Fischer Greenhouse on the College of Agriculture and Natural Resources' campus in Newark, unless otherwise noted.

 - Wednesday, September 14, 6-8 pm, Course Orientation, Soil Health

 - Wednesday, September 28, 6-8 pm, Variety Selection

 - Saturday, October 1, 9-11 am, Hands- On Planting, Setting up an Indoor Seed Starter Unit